ccp4/dimple/index.md

 ## FAQ ##

-_Why is the final R factor in one refmac run different than the initial R factor in succeeding run?_
+* _Why is the final R factor in one refmac run different than the initial R factor in succeeding run?_

   Because of different refinement options (hydrogens, resolution).

+* _Is it based on the EDNA framework?_

+  No, but it was at some point, as an experiment.
+Being a relatively simple project, dimple was well-suited for testing new frameworks.
+  The current incarnation of Dimple was started in 2013 preserving the workflow and parameters from the previous version.
+  And then gradually evolved.

 ## Installation ##